James Doakes

 James Doakes (named Albert Doakes in the books) is a fictional character in the Dexter television series and the novels by Jeff Lindsay.
 In the TV series, he is portrayed by Erik King.
-Doakes holds the rank of detective sergeant and serves as a central antagonist for the first two seasons of the show.
+Doakes holds the rank of detective sergeant and appears in the first two seasons of the show.
 He is the first member of the Miami Metro Homicide Division to suspect and discover that Dexter Morgan (Michael C. Hall) is secretly the serial killer dubbed the "Bay Harbor Butcher".
 Dexter's efforts to evade and sabotage Doakes' investigation serve as one of the most important arcs in the series.

 Biography

 Doakes enlisted in the U.S. Army and earned the nickname "Sane James" for his ability to detect the mentally unhinged.
 Doakes went on to become an Army Ranger, serving with the elite Regimental Reconnaissance Detachment.
 After spending many years in black operations, Doakes gave up his military career, electing instead to use his skills to help civilians as a police officer.
 Doakes's police career grinds to a halt when he receives excessive force citations; his volatile, angry nature proves he cannot work well with others (unless leading them).
 At one point, Doakes was married, but eventually left his wife out of fear that his PTSD would lead to him hurting her.
 Doakes was partnered with Maria LaGuerta, which ended after she was promoted following a high-profile drug bust.
 They also developed a romantic relationship together, which eventually ended due to Doakes's nature.